 Las Cruces, New Mexico: Recycled RoadrunnerMade of refuse from a local dump; 20 feet tall, 40 feet long.
-Disappeared in 2011, returned to its former spot in June 2014 -- now perched on a big fake rock to discourage climbing.
+Disappeared in 2011, returned to its former spot in June 2014 -- now perched on a fake rock.

 Visitor Tips and News About Recycled Roadrunner

 He's back! (after being down for repairs and improvements.
 We were delighted to find it standing tall)[Carol, 12/02/2014]